 In retrospect I find this tale utterly appalling.

-And not just because I’ve raised a bunch of kids and have learned that decent parenting is about a whole heck of a lot more than accepting your children and making them feel good about themselves.
-This story horrifies me because I know the ultimate outcome of it all.
+Not just because I’ve read a couple of books and understand codependent behavior.
+Nor is it just because I’ve raised a bunch of kids and know now that good parenting is about a whole heck of a lot more than accepting your children and making them feel good about themselves.
+The story horrifies me because I know the ultimate outcome of it all.
 My friend started using drugs and alcohol, never finished high school and had three children before her 21st birthday.
-As far as I know she never fully recovered from her choices and the bizarre leadership she received as a child.
+As far as I know she never fully recovered from the bizarre leadership she received as a child.

-I am convinced that my friend’s Mother wasn’t a bad person in the sense that she neglected, abused or was in some way indifferent towards her daughter.
+My friend’s Mother wasn’t a bad person or a bad parent in the sense she neglected, abused or was in some way indifferent towards her daughter.
 There was absolutely no malice in her actions.
-She simply confused loving someone with being likeable.
-She cared more about how her kid felt about her in the short-term than the long-term outcome of her daughter’s life.
+She just cared more about how her daughter felt about her in the short-term than the long-term outcome of her daughter’s life.

-The most vexing aspect of this story is how often this sort of thing plays out in life.
 A husband or a wife will (in the name of love) ignore their spouse’s character deficiencies to the detriment of the entire family.
-A friend will stand by silently and watch as someone they claim to love ventures down an ethically questionable path never warning them of the destruction that lies ahead.
+A friend will stand by silently and watch as someone they profess to love ventures down an ethically questionable path never warning them of the destruction that lies ahead.
 A parent will bail an adult child out of problems of their own making and then wonder why the kid never seems to grow-up.

 Christians do the same thing sometimes.